Performance Reporting Requirements

 - date report is submitted.

 The items listed are provided as guidance to the project director in developing the narrative description of project activities.
 Because projects vary considerably, not all items will be relevant to a particular project.
-Please feel free to organize this portion of the report in the way that most clearly presents what has taken place during the grant period.
+Please feel free to organize this portion of the report in the way that most clearly presents what has taken place during the period of performance.

 - Describe any changes that have been made or are anticipated in the project work plan or methodology.